 Compendium of the Social Doctrine of the Church

 I can’t complain about the Bible being at the top but the rest of the most prominent part of the page is taken up by links to documents that were all published after 1960.
-Whatever happened between the completion of the last book of the New Testament in the first century and 1960, apparently it was not important enough to warrant being placed here.
+Apparently whatever happened between the completion of the last book of the New Testament in the first century and 1960 was not important enough to warrant being placed here.

 The Books link takes you to a page that has links to Italian and Spanish translations of John Paul II’s Gift and Mystery and a dead link to John Paul II’s Crossing the Threshold of Hope.
 And the Jubilee 2000 link takes you to a page with links to material related to the Jubilee Year of 2000.
 Do these really rank with the documents of Vatican II and with the new Catechism?